qdrant/qdrant-js/README.md

 For release automation we use [`changesets`](https://github.com/changesets/changesets) both for pull requests and pushes to the master branch, and their [Github Action](https://github.com/changesets/action) to automate changeset steps.

-## Contributions
+## Contributing

-In order to contribute there are a couple of things you may need to do.
+In order to [contribute](./CONTRIBUTING.md) there are a couple of things you may need to setup.
 We make use of [`pnpm`](https://pnpm.io/) instead of `npm` or `yarn` to manage and install packages in this monorepo, make sure it's installed on your local environment.

 After checking out the repository and desired branch, run `pnpm install` to install all package's dependencies and run the compilation steps.
 This will work for the monorepo.